-8.2 Regulatory Developments
+8.1 Regulatory Developments

 Ontario's electricity industry regulatory developments and policy changes may affect the electricity distribution rates charged by LDC and the costs LDC is permitted to recover.
-This may in turn have a material adverse effect on the financial performance of the Corporation and or in its ability to provide reliable service to its customers.
+This may in turn have a material adverse effect on the financial performance of the Corporation and/or LDC's ability to provide reliable service to its customers.
 In particular, there can be no assurance that:

-- the OEB will approve LDC's electricity distribution rates under the Incentive Regulation Mechanism framework, including the Incremental Capital Module, at levels that will permit LDC to carry out its planned capital work programs required to maintain reliable service to its customers and earn the allowed rate of return on the investment in the business; - the OEB will not set a lower recovery for LDC's cost of capital;
+• the OEB will approve LDC's electricity distribution rates under the Incentive Regulation Mechanism framework, including the Incremental Capital Module, at levels that will permit LDC to carry out its planned capital work programs required to maintain safe and reliable service to its customers and earn the allowed rate of return on the investment in the business;

-- the full cost of providing service to distribution customers will be permitted to be recovered through LDC's electricity distribution rates; - the OEB will not permit competitors to provide distribution services in LDC's licenced area, or permit loads within LDC's service area to become electrically served by a means other than through LDC's electricity distribution system; - the OEB will allow recovery for revenue lost as a consequence of unanticipated effects of CDM; - parts of LDC's services will not be separated from LDC and opened to competition; or - regulatory or other changes will not be made to the PILs regime.
+- the regulatory instruments that arise from the Renewed Regulatory Framework for Electricity Distributors: A Performance-Based Approach will be sufficient to address LDC's operations, needs and circumstances in respect of future applications for electricity distribution rates; - the OEB will not set a lower recovery for LDC's cost of capital; - the full cost of providing service to distribution customers will be permitted to be recovered through LDC's electricity distribution rates; - the OEB will not permit competitors to provide distribution services in LDC's licensed area, or permit loads within LDC's service area to become electrically served by a means other than through LDC's electricity distribution system; - the OEB will allow recovery for revenue lost as a consequence of unanticipated effects of CDM; - parts of LDC's services will not be separated from LDC and opened to competition; or - regulatory or other changes will not be made to the PILs regime.

 Changes to any of the laws, rules, regulations and policies applicable to the businesses carried on by Toronto Hydro could also have a significant impact on Toronto Hydro.
 There can be no assurance that Toronto Hydro will be able to comply with applicable future laws, rules, regulations and policies.
-Failure by Toronto Hydro to comply with applicable laws, rules, regulations and policies may subject Toronto Hydro to civil or regulatory proceedings that may have a material adverse effect on Toronto Hydro.
+Failure by Toronto Hydro to comply with applicable laws, rules, regulations and policies may subject Toronto Hydro to civil or regulatory proceedings that may have a material adverse effect on the Corporation.